oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 | Argument | Description
 ---        |---
-| `<num>`  | Optional argument that specifies the number of matrices to decompose.
-Its default value is `1`.
+| `<num>`  | Optional argument that specifies the number of times to repeat the decomposition of 8 matrices.
+Its default value is `16` for the emulation flow and '819200' for the FPGA flow.

 ### Example of Output

-Example output when running on Intel® PAC with Intel Arria® 10 GX FPGA for 32768 matrices (each consisting of 128*128 complex numbers):
+Example output when running on Intel® PAC with Intel Arria® 10 GX FPGA for 8 matrices 819200 times (each matrix consisting of 128*128 complex numbers):

 ```
-Device name: pac_a10 : Intel PAC Platform (pac_f000000)
+Device name: pac_a10 : Intel PAC Platform (pac_f100000)
-Generating 32768 random matrices
+Generating 8 random complex matrices of size 128x128
-Running QR decomposition of 32768 matrices repeatedly
+Running QR decomposition of 8 matrices 819200 times
-   Total duration:   42.3408 s
+   Total duration:   309.707 s
-Throughput: 24.7652k matrices/s
+Throughput: 21.1848k matrices/s
-Verifying results on matrix 0 16384 32767
+Verifying results on matrix 0
+1
+2
+3
+4
+5
+6
+7
 PASSED
 ```

-Example output when running on Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) for 40960 matrices (each consisting of 256*256 complex numbers):
+Example output when running on Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) for the decomposition of 8 matrices 409600 times (each matrix consisting of 256*256 complex numbers):

 ```
 Device name: pac_s10 : Intel PAC Platform (pac_f100000)
-Generating 4096 random matrices
+Generating 8 random complex matrices of size 256x256
-Running QR decomposition of 4096 matrices repeatedly
+Running QR decomposition of 8 matrices 409600 times
-   Total duration:   17.3197 s
+   Total duration:   555.02 s
-Throughput: 7.36231k matrices/s
+Throughput: 5.90393k matrices/s
-Verifying results on matrix 0 20480 40959
+Verifying results on matrix 0
+1
+2
+3
+4
+5
+6
+7
 PASSED
 ```